10 Best Places For Trekking In Vietnam

 Highlights: Cat Tien National Park located in three provinces: Dong Nai, Lam Dong and Binh Phuoc, approximately 150 km north-east of Ho Chi Minh City.
 The park is home to a vast array of wildlife, including hundreds of species of mammals, reptiles, birds and fish.
 Primates are particularly prevalent, especially gibbons and langurs, as are Asian elephants, clouded leopards and sun bears.
 However, Cat Tien’s most impressive inhabitants are perhaps the plants, with the area boasting an incredible 1,610 botanical species.
 The 72,000-hectare park is one of the outstanding natural treasures in Vietnam, a true jungle, and the trekking, biking and birdwatching here are the best in the south of the country.

 Best time to trek: December to May each year.
-It is the dry season when the weather is very pleasant and suitable for a trek.
+It is the dry season when the weather is very pleasant and suitable for trekking.
 It is very hard to explore around this natural park in rainy season.

 Popular treks in Nam Cat Tien: